 - Conflict management

 - Raising motivation

-According to salary.com, the average annual pay for an executive coach in the US is $100,357.
+According to salary.com, the average annual pay for a leadership coach in the US is $100,357.
 The average hourly rate is $48, but top executive coaches can charge over $80 an hour.

 #2 Business coaching

 Business coaches are experts in helping business owners grow successful businesses, guiding them through the ups and downs of running a business.
 They are typically entrepreneurs or executives who share their expertise and experience to help their clients reach their desired outcomes by providing an outside perspective and identifying a business’s strengths, weaknesses, and opportunities.
 These experts provide entrepreneurs with growth recommendations and help them determine their business goals.